jamesplease/redux-resource/README.md

 You can also store your own custom metadata on the list.
-For instance, if a user can select a series of items in a list, you may choose to keep an array of selected IDs in the `resourceListMeta`.
+For instance, if a user can select a series of items in a list, you may choose to keep an array of selected IDs in the `listMeta`.
 Or, you might instead add a `selected: true` boolean to each resource's individual meta.
 Both solutions would work fine.